SjamonDaal/SCMS/README.md

 4. Change the admin folder location to make it more secure :)
 5. login as Admin (Password: admin) and change the default password.

+### Requirements
+* Your webserver needs to be online, internal use won't work.
+* PHP 7.0.0 or higher
+* MySQL Database Server.
+(Build with MariaDB 5.5.56)

 ### How To
 Some usefull How To things